 5 Things to Know About Actor Tom Bateman

-While he steals your heart as the mysterious, brooding Captain John Beecham in Beecham House, airing Sundays at 10/9c now through July 19, get to know the equally swoon-worthy star behind the character, Tom Bateman.
+While he steals your heart as the mysterious, brooding Captain John Beecham in Beecham House, get to know the equally swoon-worthy star behind the character, Tom Bateman.
 From his rather big, happy real-life family, to his big name co-stars and awards, to his deep love for period dramas, learn all about MASTERPIECE’s newest star!

-Plus, you can binge every episode of Beecham House now on PBS Passport, an added member benefit.
+Plus, you can binge every episode of Beecham House with PBS Passport, an added member benefit.

 He’s Got Some Famous Co-Stars